 In 2008 Jubilee lost Reg Lester Jr. after serving the Jubilee for 42 years.
 In 2009, Rick Stockdale another Morton native, joined Mike Fairhart in announcing the Jubilee.

 Each year the Jubilee, started so many years ago, grows bigger and better.
 It has become known as “the Granddaddy of Logging Shows”.
 On Thursday night, the Queen’s Coronation begins the now four-day weekend, while Friday night hosts the annual “National Championship Lawnmower Races”.
-Saturday begins with a 10K run as well as bed races, our grand parade, and the first of our two day logging show hosting some of the nations top professional logging competitors, and ends a street dances on Main Street for all ages.
+Saturday begins with a 10K run as well as bed races, our grand parade, and the first of our two day logging show hosting some of the nation’s top professional logging competitors, and ends with a dance in the GasPlus parking lot.
+Sunday, ends the weekend, with the last full logging show and award presentations.

 One of the most interesting features of Jubilee weekend is the Saturday parade, sporting junior events, floats, marching units, clowns and displays of logging equipment.
 It has been tabbed one of the best logging show parades in the country.